Safety is a huge part of your kitchen design

-An edited version of this article appeared in the May 2011 issue of the national publication of Kitchen & Bath design news.
+An edited version of this article appeared first in the May 2011 issue of the national publication of Kitchen & Bath Design News.

-One of the greatest challenges for a kitchen designer is to create a design that the customer appreciates aesthetically and simultaneously provides them with a functionally well designed kitchen.
-It’s equally difficult to just not make any mistakes.
-And sadly, that’s something very few kitchen designers can actually accomplish.
+One of the greatest challenges for a kitchen designer is to create a design that the customer appreciates aesthetically and simultaneously provides them with a functionally well-designed kitchen.
+It’s equally difficult to not make any mistakes.
+Sadly, that’s something very few kitchen designers can actually accomplish.

-When customers show me designs done elsewhere, I can usually rattle off 10 blatant errors before I even closely examine the floor plan.
+When customers show me designs done elsewhere, I can usually rattle off 10 blatant errors.
 Even more alarming, many designs actually have the potential to kill.
-And, these same fatal designs have even won awards.
+And these same fatal designs have even won awards!

-Kitchens with hearths or grottos are the biggest culprits with the Professional high BTU burners being mere inches from the sides of the wood cabinetry creating a fire hazard.
+Kitchens with hearths or grottos are the biggest culprits.
+Professional high BTU burners dangerously only inches from the sides of the wood cabinetry creating a fire hazard.

 Most building codes require a range to be a minimum of 12 inches away from a window for a number of reasons.
 A fire on the stove can jump to curtains on the windows.
-Or a breeze from an open window can blow out the flame on a gas burner and allow gas to accumulate possibly unnoticed prior to a potential explosion.
-I have seen many, many, examples of designs with the range actually underneath the window.
+A breeze from an open window can blow out the flame on a gas burner.
+This allows gas to accumulate possibly unnoticed prior to a potential explosion.
+I have seen many, examples of designs with the range actually underneath the window.

 Handles of pots and pans can be left extending out in space to be flipped onto homeowners or their children.
-This is usually seen all the more disastrously in high traffic areas and next to doorways where people are entering the room unprepared for the foolish design flaw.
+This is usually next to doorways where people are entering the room unprepared for the design flaw.

-- Wall cabinets extending out over where there is no countertop or by themselves without protective bases below them
+5- Wall cabinets extending out over where there is no countertop or by themselves without protective bases below them.

 Usually this tends to be customer driven.
 Out of the need to create storage space literally everywhere in their kitchen, cabinets get put in places where someone leaning or bending over unsuspectingly can stand up and fracture their skull.
 I actually know of a contractor that fractured his skull this way and is now blind.

-- Probably one of the biggest issues on the kitchen design horizon.
-Today’s powerful hoods coupled with tightly sealed energy efficient homes create negative pressure inside the home when the windows are closed in the winter and the exhaust fan is on.
+When the windows are closed in the winter and the exhaust fan is on.
 Without a heat/air exchanger or a heating system designed against negative pressure the exhaust fan will pull carbon monoxide back down the water heater exhaust, the furnace chimney, or more dramatically pull the smoke right out the customers fireplace into their home.
-Nearly all designers and appliance salespeople never even consider this and only in the most expensive and usually colder climate neighborhoods like Jackson Hole Wyoming are there any building codes regarding this.
+Nearly all designers and appliance salespeople never even consider this and only in the most expensive and usually colder climate neighborhoods like Jackson Hole, Wyoming are there any building codes regarding this.
 Just a note: 12 months after this was published Pennsylvania became one of the first States to regulate this very issue.
 Presently all 50 states require replacement air systems for all hoods over 400 CFM.

-Kitchen design is a profession I love for many reasons including the creativity involved, the people you meet, and the sense of accomplishment when you do a good job.
-But, the biggest reason I love designing kitchens is that it is an incredible challenge.
+Kitchen design is a profession I love for many reasons.
+The reasons include the creativity involved, the people you meet, and the sense of accomplishment when you do a good job.
+The biggest reason I love designing kitchens is that it is an incredible challenge.

-To answer any questions regarding the significance of today’s date (originally posted March 15th 2011):
+To answer any questions regarding the significance of today’s date.

 “Beware the ides of March”